QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 5. Scans by exact GPS location

-Some builders offer pinpoint location data which can be powerful.
+Some builders offer pinpoint location data, which can be powerful.
 Imagine a restaurant chain seeing QR code scans near a university – a potential new market for targeted promotions.

 6. Browsers used

 Tracking the browser used for scanning reveals how users access the information.
 A high number of mobile browser scans suggests smartphone engagement.
-This can influence website design and optimization for various devices.

 7. Tracking user behavior

-Tracking features of QR Codes when used for events can reveal user actions after a scan.
+Tracking features of QR Codes, when used for events, can reveal user actions after a scan.
 Examples include:

 • Link Clicks: See which links users click on the linked webpage, revealing user interests.